The Probabilistic Gamble:

 A self-balancing binary search tree that guarantees $O(\log n)$ operations by enforcing structural rules after every insert and delete.
 Correct, but hard to implement and harder to make concurrent.
 Wikipedia

-When you insert into a red-black tree, the rotations and recoloring can touch nodes far from the insertion point, sometimes cascading all the way to the root.
-To insert safely under concurrency, you either lock the entire tree (serializing all writes) or implement a complex lock-coupling protocol.
-Most implementations take the easy path and use a coarse-grained lock.
+When you insert into a red-black tree, the tree fixes itself with rotations (local swaps that change which node sits above which) and recoloring (flipping nodes between red and black to restore the balance rules).
+These fixups can touch nodes far from the insertion point, sometimes cascading all the way to the root.
+To insert safely when multiple threads are writing at once, you either take a single coarse-grained lock (one lock covering the whole tree, which forces writes to happen one at a time) or implement a protocol where threads hand off locks as they descend the tree, called lock coupling.
+Most implementations take the easy path and use the coarse lock.

 The Invention